 While jazz already has a long and storied history, that doesn’t mean it ever stopped evolving.
 Innovators reshape the genre regularly, introducing the world to unique sounds and astonishing skills, unlike anything that’s been witnessed before.

 As the third decade of the 21st century begins, many young jazz musicians are doing more than paying homage to jazz’s roots; they are creating something new and exciting.
-They are the future of the genre and are ensuring that jazz remains as relevant and enticing as it always was.
+Many artists discovered jazz through their diverse musical backgrounds, including classical music.
+This blend of influences allows them to merge classical music roots with jazz, creating a unique sound that resonates with timeless and contemporary audiences.
+They are the genre’s future and ensure that jazz remains as relevant and enticing as it always was.

 Whether you are a fan of jazz already or are new to its nuanced and eclectic sound, you’ll find these young musicians electrifying.
 Here’s a look at ten up-and-coming jazz musicians to watch today.